cheetodustflori/Commuter-Connect/README.md

 *
 * and why to use this project.
 -->
+## 1. Creating your own Project Repository
-**1. Click on Fork to create your own repo and then click Create Fork.**
+- Click on **Fork** to create your own repo and then click **Create Fork**.

-**2. Backend Installation : Python3, pip**
+## 2. Backend Installation : Python3, pip
-For Windows Users, Download Python from the official website.
+- For Windows Users, Download Python from the [official website](https://www.python.org/downloads/).
 Ensure to select "Add Python to PATH" during installation.
-For Mac Users, install using Homebrew : brew install python Confirm installation by typing python --version and pip --version on Command Prompt **3.
-Frontend Installation : Nodejs and npm**
+- For Mac Users, install using Homebrew : `brew install python`
+- Confirm installation by typing `python --version` and `pip --version` on Command Prompt

+## 3. Frontend Installation : Nodejs and npm
-For Windows users, install Node.js and npm LTS version For Mac users, using Homebrew brew install node Confirm installation by running node -v and npm -v **4.
-Set up Flask+React Demo locally**
+- For Windows users, install [Node.js and npm LTS version](https://nodejs.org/en/download)
+- For Mac users, using Homebrew `brew install node`
+- Confirm installation by running `node -v` and `npm -v`

+## 4. Set up Flask+React Demo locally
-Go to your Forked Repository on Github, Click on green Code button and copy the URL (using HTTPS or SSH) Open up VS Code and in the home page or under Source Control, click on Clone a Repository.
+- Go to your Forked Repository on Github, Click on green **Code** button and copy the URL (using HTTPS or SSH)
+- Open up VS Code and in the home page or under Source Control, click on **Clone a Repository**.
 Choose a directory to store your project on your local computer.
-You can also do the same from the command line using git clone REPO_URL
+You can also do the same from the *command line* using `git clone REPO_URL`
-You will now see a local version of all the files/source code from GitHub.
+- You will now see a local version of all the files/source code from GitHub.
-**a.
-Set up Backend**
+### a.
+Set up Backend
-Move into the backend directory - cd backend
+- Move into the backend directory - `cd backend`
-Create a new virtual environment - python -m venv env Activate the virtual environment
+- Create a new virtual environment - `python -m venv env`
+- Activate the virtual environment
-For Windows : .\env\Scripts\activate
+    - For Windows : `.\env\Scripts\activate`
-For Mac : source env/bin/activate
+    - For Mac : `source env/bin/activate`
-You will now see a (venv) infront of your command line To install all dependencies and packages, run pip install -r requirements.txt
+- You will now see a (venv) infront of your command line
+- To install all dependencies and packages, run `pip install -r requirements.txt`
-Note: To deactivate, run env\Scripts\deactivate.bat or deactivate Run cd app
+- **Note:** To deactivate, run `env\Scripts\deactivate.bat` or `deactivate`
+- Run `cd app`
-Run set FLASK_APP=server.py to set the flask app
+- Run `set FLASK_APP=server.py` to set the flask app
-Run the flask backend in debug mode for automatic reloading : flask --app server.py --debug run Your flask server will now be running on localhost:PORT!
-You can look at the terminal for the port number Note for Mac users- if your getting an error no module named flask_cors, reactivate your environment while in env by running source env/bin/activate
+- Run the flask backend in debug mode for automatic reloading : `flask --app server.py --debug run`

-**b.
-Set up Frontend**
+### b.
+Set up Frontend
-Open up a new terminal + button on top right of the terminal and run cd frontend Install all packages by running npm install
+- Open up a new terminal + button on top right of the terminal and run `cd frontend`
+- Install all packages by running `npm install`
-To run the react frontend, npm run dev
+- To run the react frontend, `npm run dev`
-Your react app is now running on localhost:PORT!
-You can follow the link from the terminal for the port number.

 ## Demo<!-- Required -->